 Why?
 Because as we identify the boy as human, we feel the boy should hang with other humans.

-Such is the issue with our real identity.
-As we have discussed in detail here and elsewhere, we are not these physical bodies.
-They are our temporary vehicles.
+What are we made of?This relates to our composition.
+What are we composed of?
+Are we matter?
+The science indicates that we are not these physical bodies.
+These physical bodies are our temporary vehicles.
 We are driving our physical body much as a person drives a car.

 Thus in order to know who we are and who we should love we need to know who we are beneath these physical bodies.
 And it is this very fact that so many of us will need to "find myself."
 If we were these physical bodies why would we need to "find myself?"

-And those of us who do not know our spiritual form - our spiritual identity - are officially "lost."
+And those of us who do not know our spiritual form - our spiritual identity - is officially "lost."
 Because we don't know who we are, or where our home is.

-So how can God's Holy Name "protect us" and "keep us" from becoming lost?
+How can God's Name keep us from being 'lost'?Jesus says God's Name can protect us.
+How can God's Name "protect us" and "keep us" from becoming lost?

 But in the spiritual realm - a reference to God is nondifferent from God Himself.
 God's Hands are nondifferent from God.
 God's Names are nondifferent from God.
 They are all part of God and are thus maintain His spiritual potency.

-So when we sincerely glorify God's Holy Name we come into contact with God Himself.
-He is present within His Holy Name.
+So when we sincerely glorify God's Name we come into contact with God Himself.
+He is present within His Name.

 And this presence gradually allows us - as we are ready - to come to know Him and re-establish our loving relationship with Him.